minetest/contentdb/app/flatpages/help/package_config.md

 You can also use [GitLab/GitHub webhooks](/help/release_webhooks/) or the [API](/help/api/)
 to create releases.

-### Min and Max Minetest Versions
+### Min and Max Luanti Versions

 <a name="min_max_versions" />

-When creating a release, the `.conf` file will be read to determine what Minetest versions the release supports.
+When creating a release, the `.conf` file will be read to determine what Luanti versions the release supports.
 If the `.conf` doesn't specify, then it is assumed that it supports all versions.